6/8/2023

 Paul Raymond

 I think we're, you know, we have a good foothold in Europe.
-I think that our opportunities to expand that significantly.
-We would look to expand Europe if we could come with an expansion of our smart shoring operations at the same time.
-We see significant opportunities for growth in Europe and in North America.
-Each time we grow we have the opportunity to grow our smart shoring capability at the same time.
-So we're looking at the sweet spot would be acquisitions that do well, right?
-That complete our offering at high margin that add to both our on-site and smart shoring capabilities.
+I think there are opportunities to expand that significantly.
+We would look to expand Europe if it could come with an expansion of our smart shoring operations at the same time, right?
+So we see significant opportunities for growth in Europe and in North America.
+Each time we grow that, we have the opportunity to grow our smart shoring capability at the same time.
+So we're looking that the sweet spot would be acquisitions that do both, right?
+That complete our offering, a high margin that add to both our onsite and smart shoring capabilities.
 And there are some of those in Europe as well.
 They're going through the exact same economic cycle we're seeing in North America.
 So we're seeing some nice opportunities there as well.

 speaker